What You'll Find On This Page

 Besides a fascinating history and a mix of different cultures, Mostar is also blessed with a truly magnificent setting.
 Surrounded by rocky mountains, the Neretva River, one of the most scenic rivers in the Balkan, bisects the city.

 It basically divides it into two parts—the Catholic Croat western side of the river and the Muslim Bosniak eastern side of the river.
 Most of the touristic highlights in Mostar are in the Bosniak area of the city, which encompasses the Old Town.
 Those two communities are linked together by a number of bridges.
-The most notable one of those is, of course, the iconic Old Bridge, or Stari Most.the iconic Old Bridge, or Stari Most.
+The most notable one of those is, of course, the iconic Old Bridge, or Stari Most.

-The Old Bridge has connected the banks of the Neretva River since the Middle Ages.
-Formerly the symbol of harmonious coexistence between various cultures, the Old Bridge was destroyed during the civil war, an event that upset historians and locals alike.
+The Mostar Bridge has connected the banks of the Neretva River since the Middle Ages.
+Formerly the symbol of harmonious coexistence between various cultures, the Stari Most was destroyed during the civil war, an event that upset historians and locals alike.

-Now, the Old Bridge has been rebuilt and is as attractive as ever.
-A world-famous bridge, it is gorgeous even if you’re not aware of its history.
-The Old Bridge and the surrounding historic area has been declared World Heritage by UNESCO, attesting to its significant cultural and historical importance.
+Now, the Stari Most bridge has been rebuilt and is as attractive as ever.
+These days the Mostar old bridge is world famous and is gorgeous even if you’re not aware of its history.
+The Mostar most and the surrounding historic area has been declared World Heritage by UNESCO, attesting to its significant cultural and historical importance.

 Fun fact: the name Mostar, pronounced MOH-star, means “bridge-keeper.”
 It refers to the Stari Most, meaning “old bridge,” which has been a major river crossing for many centuries.
 The presence of a river crossing was the very reason the city developed in the first place.